"

 The bio on a website for Alexandra Bell describes her as “a multidisciplinary artist who investigates the complexities of narrative, information consumption, and perception.
 Utilizing various media, she deconstructs language and imagery to explore the tension between marginal experiences and dominant histories.”

-In the following video from 2018, she says, “I’m really trying to see if I can disrupt subliminal messaging about who should be valued.”
+In the following video, she says, “I’m really trying to see if I can disrupt subliminal messaging about who should be valued.”

 DEFINING RACISM